 - The API Key used

-Usage information may help to give me an idea of a package's popularity and help drive conversations on tooling that helps you the most.
-Location based data may eventually be used to provide information I need when making decisions regarding what additional geo-redundancy I may or may not want to provide for people outside the United States.
+Usage information may help to give us an idea of a package's popularity and help drive conversations on tooling that helps you the most.
+Location based data may eventually be used to provide information we need when making decisions regarding what additional geo-redundancy we may or may not want to provide for people outside the United States.

-Beyond that there really isn't anything for me to collect.
-I did start with I'm not an attorney or a big corporation.
-I don't have time to deal with lots of data collection about you.
-Unlike Facebook, Google, Twitter, Microsoft, basically everyone you do business with, I don't give a shit and am not selling your data.
+Beyond that there really isn't anything for us to collect.
+We did start with the fact that we're not attorney's or a big corporation.
+We don't have time to deal with lots of data collection about you.
+Unlike Facebook, Google, Twitter, Microsoft, basically everyone you do business with, we're too busy writing code that makes your life easier.
+We don't give a shit and aren't here to sell your data.
 Cheers.

 You get a cookie to maintain your authenticated session.
 The web needs some way to persist the fact that you've authenticated.
 Beyond that we dont' save cookies to your computer, we don't add tracking cookies, look for tracking cookies... again this isn't a site from some massive company like Facebook, Google, Microsoft, Twitter that is spying on you...
-All of that said if you would like to send me some Chocolate Chip Cookies I'm all for it...
+All of that said if you would like to send Dan some Chocolate Chip Cookies we know he's all for it...